🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 of reading

-Are you about to pour the last of your coffee down the sink?
+Are you about to pour your coffee grounds down the sink?
 Stop!

-This black liquid isn't waste; it's brown gold for your plants.
-Rich in potassium, magnesium, and nitrogen, coffee is an incredible natural stimulant... provided you follow certain rules.
+This black liquid is not waste; it's brown gold for your plants.
+Rich in potassium, magnesium, and nitrogen, coffee is an incredible natural stimulant... provided certain rules are followed.

 Liquid or grounds?
 For which plants?
-Here's how to transform your coffee break into a gardening session.
+Here's how to turn your coffee break into a gardening session.

 1. Liquid Coffee: An immediate boost